ocaml-cross/opam-cross-ios/README.md

 opam-cross-ios
 ==============

-This OPAM 2.0 repository contains an up-to-date iOS toolchain featuring OCaml 4.14.0 and 5.0.0 (as well as 4.07.1, 4.04.0) and some commonly used packages.
+This OPAM 2.0 repository contains an up-to-date iOS toolchain featuring OCaml 4.14.2 and 5.0.0 and some commonly used packages.

 The supported build system is macOS 10.9 and later.
-The supported target systems are 32-bit and 64-bit x86 iOS simulator, ARM iOS devices, and Mac Catalyst.
+The supported target systems are 64-bit x86 iOS simulator, ARM iOS devices, and Mac Catalyst.

 Installation
 ------------

 For 64-bit ios device and simulator cross-compiling, switch to a regular OCaml compiler.
 Its version must match the version of the cross-compiler:

-    opam switch 4.14.0
+    opam switch 4.14.2
-    eval `opam config env`
+    eval `opam env`

 Add this repository to OPAM: